This post may contain affiliate links. For more information, read my disclosure policy.

 Cookies turn out flat if they’re not chilled properly or if the ingredients are changed or not measured properly.
 Use real butter and don’t skip the chilling step.

-Why are they cakey?
+Why are my chocolate chip cookies cakey?

 Cookies turn out cakey if they have too much flour, so be sure not to pack it.
 Also don’t over mix and make sure to heat in the center of the oven.